Updated June 8, 2023

-When we unprotect a workbook, we allow access to edit and modify an excel workbook.
+When we unprotect a workbook, we allow access to edit and modify an Excel workbook.
 The workbook is protected before; that is why we are unprotecting it for sharing it with other users or employees of an organization.
 Depending on your requirement, you can protect an Excel workbook for all users or specific users.
-You can protect a workbook at both the file and workbook level.
-The two ways of protecting a workbook and unprotecting a workbook are mentioned below.
+You can protect a workbook at both the file and workbook levels.
+The two ways of protecting and unprotecting a workbook are as follows.

 Protecting an Excel Workbook

-- Protecting a workbook requires a password so that no one can tamper with the data.
-But if we want to unprotect it for someone, then we can either enter or clear the password.
+- Protecting a workbook requires a password so no one can tamper with the data.
+But if we want to unprotect it for someone, we can enter or clear the password.

 - While opening, it will ask for the password.
 If we have the password, we can enter and view the data.
-But what if we want to share the file with someone who is part of our team and doesn’t need a password as it kills time, then we just can unprotect the workbook.
+But what if we want to share the file with someone who is part of our team and doesn’t need a password, as it kills time, then we can unprotect the workbook.

 - Unprotecting a workbook can be done in another way.
-If we want users to share, delete, or hide a sheet from the workbook, we can just go to Review > Protect Workbook and enter a password to unprotect the workbook structure.
+If users want to share, delete, or hide a sheet from the workbook, we can just go to Review > Protect Workbook and enter a password to unprotect the workbook structure.

 There are some ways to protect a workbook, as mentioned below.

 1. Encrypting Entire Workbook with a Password

 We can encrypt it with a password to restrict users to open it.
-This is the best protection as Excel will always prompt for a password when someone tries to open the workbook.
-For that, we’ll go to File > Info > Protect Workbook > Encrypt with password as shown below.
+This is the best protection, as Excel always prompts a password when someone tries to open the workbook.
+We’ll go to File > Info > Protect Workbook > Encrypt with a password, as shown below.

 Now, it will ask to input a password.
 Enter a password and then press the Ok key.

-Now, every time a user tries to open, it will ask for a password to view the contents of the file.
+Every time a user tries to open it, it will ask for a password to view the file’s contents.